Excellent 4.6 out of 5

 Key Benefits

-• Confirm or rule out vitamin B12 deficiency with blood counts and vitamin levels.
+• Support clinical assessment of vitamin B12 deficiency alongside other diagnostic markers with blood counts and vitamin levels.

 • Spot macrocytic anemia early; high MCV/MCH with low hemoglobin flags deficiency.